Search results for "Characterize" in Home Design Ideas

 Inside the three-bedroom, 2,400-square-foot showcase home, Old World rustic and modern European style blend with high craftsmanship to create a sense of timeless quality, stability, and tranquility.
 Behind the scenes, energy efficient technologies combine with low maintenance materials to create a home that is economical to maintain for years to come.
 The home's open floor plan offers a dining room/kitchen/great room combination with an easy flow for entertaining or family interaction.
 The interior features arched doorways, textured walls and distressed hickory floors.

-Inspiration for a timeless dark wood floor hallway remodel in Cincinnati with beige walls
+Inspiration for a small transitional built-in desk light wood floor and beige floor study room remodel in Boston with gray walls

 Georgia Coast Design & Construction - Southern Living Custom Builder Showcase Home at St. Simons Island, GA